angular/angularfire/docs/1-install-and-setup.md

 Run the serve command and go to `localhost:4200` in your browser.

 And that's it!
-If it totally broke, file an issue and let us know.
+If it's totally *borked*, file an issue and let us know.

 ###[Next Step: Retrieving data as objects](2-retrieving-data-as-objects.md)